Mishkanian/School_District_Analysis/README.md

 **Software:** Python 3.7, Anaconda, Jupyter Notebook

 ## Results
-Due to the potential academic dishonesty by the ninth grade students of Thomas High School, this analysis was conducted twice.
+Due to potential academic dishonesty by the ninth grade students of Thomas High School, this analysis was conducted twice.
 The first trial of this analysis included the full set of student data.
-In the second trial of this analysis, the ninth grade students of Thomas High School were omitted from the dataset.
+In the second trial of this analysis, the ninth grade students of Thomas High School had their scores omitted from the calculations.
 For consistency, all DataFrames below are only generated from the second trial of analysis.

 - Replacing the ninth graders' math and reading scores with NaN resulted in the following changes for Thomas High School:
+  - The overall passing percentage for Thomas High School fell to 65%.
+  - The overall passing percentage for the entire district fell to 64.9%.
+  - Thomas High School was no longer included on the list of top five schools.

+- When the ninth graders' of Thomas High School had their scores omitted from the calculations, the following changes occured:
-  - The Passing Percentages and Average Scores were only slightly changed.
+  - Overall Passing Percentages and Average Scores were only slightly changed from the first trial.
     - Average Scores for Math and Reading *increased* by 0.06
-    - **Overall Passing Percentages decreased** by 0.11%
+    - Overall Passing Percentages decreased by 0.11%
   - **School rankings are unchanged.** Thomas High School is still the second best performing school in the district with an overall passing rate of 90.63%

 ### The Effects of School Budget and School Size